 The handlebar on the Revolution is adjustable from a two-sided pivot point on the frame.
 We didn't like this style as much as the telescoping adjustment on the UPPAbaby products, but it works well.
 The bar is covered in a slip-resistant foam that feels good when you hold it.

-The Revolution earned an 8 of 10 for quality, tying with the UPPAbaby Vista.
+The Revolution earned a great score of 8 of 10 for quality, which ties with the UPPAbaby Vista.

 The fabric on the Revolution is a heavy canvas that wears well over time.
 This same fabric is used to create the thermo-molded seats and leg/footrest, though the bottom for the footrest has a rubbery coating for easy cleaning.
 The seat is padded and has reflective elements for increased visibility in dim lighting.
 The fabric is spot clean only but it is water resistant so it should wipe clean.
 The storage basket is a combination of canvas, semi-reflective elements, and mesh.